Skip to content

 and I missed the cue.

-How telling, that the first time,
+How telling the first time

-you said I love you,
+you said I love you

 was written at the bottom